epartington/google-cloud-ai-runtime-tutorial/README.md

     <img src="images/p2_02.png" alt="p2_02.png" />

 > [!NOTE]
-> The VPCs created in **Task 1** are preconfigured to store flow logs to a GCS bucket.
+> The VPCs created in **Task 1** are preconfigured to forward flow logs to a GCS bucket.
 For more information on how this is done manually, please see <a href="https://docs.paloaltonetworks.com/ai-runtime-security/activation-and-onboarding/onboard-and-activate-cloud-account-in-scm/discovery-onboarding-prerequisites-for-gcp">Onboarding Prerequisites</a>.

 5. **Application Definition**, click **Next**.